How to Spend 4 Days in Rome, Italy Itinerary

 Largo di Torre Argentina

 Take a quick stop by Largo di Torre Argentina to see where Ceaser was actually murdered!
 These Rome ruins are also known as a cat haven for the sheer numbers.
-You cant walk through them, but the area is free to visit!
+You cant walk through them, but the area is free to visit and easy to add to a 4 day Rome itinerary!

 Address: Largo di Torre Argentina, 00186 Roma RM, Italy